4 min read

 Obtaining a Cryptocurrency License and Digital Token License in Serbia

-At the end of 2020, the National Assembly of the Republic of Serbia adopted the Law on Digital Assets, making Serbia one of the countries that began regulating the legal framework for virtual currencies (cryptocurrencies) and digital tokens.
+At the end of 2020, the National Assembly of the Republic of Serbia adopted the Law on Digital Assets, adding Serbia to the list of countries with legal framework for virtual currencies (cryptocurrencies) and digital tokens.
 The law has been in effect since 29 June 2021.

 Applications for permits are submitted to the National Bank of Serbia (NBS) if the services involve cryptocurrencies, while the Securities Commission is responsible for issuing permits for services related to digital tokens, as well as other types of digital assets that have the characteristics of financial instruments.